nicolleharding/Elna-Vedic-Astrology/README.md

 - Need to overlay Jyotish image on top of space image and center this.
 - Column text 33%, center and add padding.

+Section
+- Adding padding to the image.
+- Positioning the texton the right of the image.

 Footer
 - Increase Contact Details font weight.
 - Responsiveness on footer has issue with logos.